 - an employer

-By the use of many examples the report demonstrates why it is important to mainstream equality and in doing so the benefits that it can bring.
-Progress against the Equality Outcomes is reported along with details on mainstreaming the equality duty in Education and as an employer which are specific requirements for reporting in the equalities legislation.
+The report demonstrates why it is important to mainstream equality and in doing so the benefits that it can bring.
+Progress against the Equality Outcomes is reported along with details on mainstreaming the equality duty in Education, as an employer and by the Scottish Borders Licensing Board, which are specific requirements for reporting in the equalities legislation.

 The report and its appendices can be assessed:

 - Appendix 1 Equality Outcomes Performance Data

 - Equality Impact Assessment - Equality Report and Outcomes 2021-25